-"Complete pruning specifications" according to ISA standards are used when the entire tree needs to be fully pruned.
+"Complete pruning specifications" are used when the entire tree needs to be fully pruned.

 "Safety pruning specifications" require less pruning and are used when specific, possibly hazardous (dead/dying) limbs need removal to eliminate all safety concerns.
 Safety pruning may be recommended in some circumstances instead of complete pruning.
 Safety pruning specifications are used for "as needed" pruning and address only safety concerns.
 Safety pruning includes only the basic requirements to address the problem.